cpchalk/gpcheckx/README.md

 ./bin/gpcheckx -t -to 400 -diff2name diaggood -v $1

+EXAMPLES

+1. F(4,6)

-F(4,6) can now also be calculated using the following 'recipe':-
+F(4,6) can now be calculated using the following 'recipe':-

 ./bin/kbprog -wd -t 1000 -me 60000 f46